Yousef-0101/Frontend-Mentor-Challenges/Blog-preview-card/README.md

 ### Continued development

-- I plan on getting better in using various units other than the "px"
+- I plan on getting better at using various units other than the "px"

 ## Author